levimcg/levimcg.com/_projects/02-catherine-tucker.md

 tags:
 - Website
 - CMS
+- Style guide
 website: http://drcatherinetucker.com/
 ---
-Catherine Tucker is a play therapist, mental health counselor, and professor of counseling at Indiana State University who recently started offering series of play therapy workshops and consultation services.
+Catherine Tucker is a play therapist, mental health counselor who recently started offering series of play therapy workshops and consultation services.
+I worked with her to build a new website where she could manage promotion and information about her workshops and blog as she is working on an upcoming book.